David Clarkson (Scottish footballer): Motherwell

 On 25 June 2015, Clarkson signed for Motherwell for a second time, signing a one-year contract with the option of a second year.
 He made his second debut for the club on 1 August 2015, in a 1–0 win against Inverness Caledonian Thistle.
 After making only seven appearances as a substitute during the 2015–16 season, Clarkson signed on loan with Scottish Championship side St Mirren in January 2016, with the deal lasting until the end of the season.

 St Mirren

 After being released by Motherwell, Clarkson returned to Paisley signing a one-year deal with St Mirren in May 2016.

 International career

 Clarkson was called up by George Burley for Scotland's friendly match against the Czech Republic on 30 May 2008.
 He came on as a substitute in the match, and scored Scotland's only goal in the 85th minute when he took down a cross, spun and fired past Czech keeper Petr Čech.
 Clarkson got his second cap coming on as a substitute, in a 1–0 friendly loss to Argentina on 19 November 2008.

 Clarkson played for and captained the Scotland B team, in a 3–0 friendly win over the Northern Ireland B team on 6 May 2009.

+Post-playing career

+Following his retirement, Clarkson returned to former club Motherwell as Head of Youth as well as coaching in their academy.
+In January 2023, he was named academy director.